mikemackintosh/resume/README.md

 **ruby-ipaddress** `https://github.com/bluemonk/ipaddress`
 I've submitted several pull-requests which have been pulled into master which add support for unsigned 32-bit IP address parsing and `IPv4#to_h` methods.
 After showing interest in this project, I became a co-maintainer of it to help it grow.

+## Compentencies

+ - +15 years with PHP 5.x (OOP and Patterns), HTML, jQuery/JavaScript, MySQL,
+ - +15 years at packet-level network reading and debugging
+ - +15 years of Linux System Administration (CentOS, Ubuntu and Fedora Core)
+ - +10 years of Juniper SRX, MX, EX (JunOS) and ISG-2000 series equipment
+ - +6 years of Chef and Puppet configuration management utilities
+ - +6 years of experience with Python and Ruby
+ - +5 years of Starent Networks (Cisco) ST-16 and ST-40 chassis and PDSN/xGW network elements
+ - +5 years of Juniper Network Security Manager (NSM)
+ - +5 years of experience with F5 Viprions and more notably AFM, Enterprise Manager and BigIQ
+ - +5 years of experience with Checkpoint Firefly and Nokia IPSO hardware and management platforms
+ - +3 years of compiled programming languages such as C/C++
+ - +2 years of Golang experience